-Planning perioperative nutrition in advance in partnership with the nutrition team Engaging with multidisciplinary team discussions including those with h oncology and interventional radiology Intra-operative ca Knowledge The patient safety movement and the evidence behind the WHO check list The principles of positioning and pressure area care Radiation protection legislation Guidelines for tourniquet use Safety requirements for use of sharps, LASER and diathermy What to do when something goes wrong Anaesthetic monitoring techniques Clinical skills Maintenance of communication with theatre team throughout proce edure Crisis management Technical skills Safe positioning of the patient on the operating table 2 and procedures Safe intraoperative use of sharps and diathermy 3 Completion of team briefing 1 Completion of WHO check list (time out and sign out) 3 Post-operative car re Knowledge Delirium Epidemiology and prognosis of delirium Causes and clinical features of delirium The impact of delirium on patient, family and carers Spectrum of post-operative complications Guidelines for indications, prescription and management of complications of the transfusion of blood products Clinical skills Assessment of the unwell postoperative patient Writing an operation note with clear post-operative instructions Delivery of effective analgesia Diagnosis and treatment of VTE Post-operative monitoring and optimisation of fluid &amp; electrolyte ba lance Diagnosis and treatment of post-operative infection and sepsis Diagnosis and treatment of transfusion reactions Delirium Assessment of cognitive impairment seeking to differentiate dem from delirium, with the knowledge that delirium is common in pe ople with dementia Management of patients with delirium including addressing trigge and using non-pharmacological and pharmacological methods wh iere appropriate Explanation of delirium to patients and advocates
+Planning perioperative nutrition in advance in partnership with the nutrition team Engaging with multidisciplinary team discussions including those with oncology and interventional radiology 1 Intra-operative ca Knowledge The patient safety movement and the evidence behind the WHO check list The principles of positioning and pressure area care Radiation protection legislation Guidelines for tourniquet use Safety requirements for use of sharps, LASER and diathermy What to do when something goes wrong Anaesthetic monitoring techniques Clinical skills Maintenance of communication with theatre team throughout proce edure Crisis management Technical skills Safe positioning of the patient on the operating table 2 and procedures Safe intraoperative use of sharps and diathermy 3 Completion of team briefing 1 Completion of WHO check list (time out and sign out) 3 Post-operative car re Knowledge Delirium Epidemiology and prognosis of delirium Causes and clinical features of delirium The impact of delirium on patient, family and carers Spectrum of post-operative complications Guidelines for indications, prescription and management of complications of the transfusion of blood products Clinical skills Assessment of the unwell postoperative patient Writing an operation note with clear post-operative instructions Delivery of effective analgesia Discourse and transfer of NTTS.
+Diagnosis and treatment of VTE Description and treatment of VTE Output Description and the standard and treatment of Claim Control of Post-operative monitoring and optimisation of fluid & electrolyte bal iance Diagnosis and treatment of post-operative infection and sepsis Diagnosis and treatment of Diagnosis and treatment of transfusion reactions Data: Delirium Assessment of cognitive impairment seeking to differentiate demonstrate from delirium, with the knowledge that delirium is common in permitted assessment. with dementia orc Management of patients with delirium including addressing trigge and using non-pharmacological and pharmacological methods wh appropriate icie Explanation of delirium to patients and advocates Explanation of deminding to patients and advocates